 In this tech-driven world, it’s no surprise that American kids see more screen than green.
-As parents, we intuitively recognize the benefits of outdoor play (after all, most of us grew up in the ‘70s and ‘80s), but it might take a little more to convince our kids.
-So, the next time your child wants to power up the video games, it’s important to remember the benefits of sending your kid out to play—besides you getting a little quiet time.
+As parents, we intuitively recognize the benefits of outdoor time (after all, most of us grew up in the ‘70s and ‘80s), but it might take a little more to convince our kids.
+So, the next time your child wants to power up the video games, it’s important to remember the benefits of sending your kids outdoors—besides you getting a little quiet time.
 Follow along as we help make the case for playing outside this summer and beyond!

 1. Movement outside makes everything better, especially creativity.
 According to experts, free play improves everything from creativity to academic success.
 In his book, Vitamin N: The Essential Guide to a Nature-Rich Life, author Richard Louv references the Theory of Loose Parts which suggests that the more things kids can manipulate, see, touch or feel, the more creative they become.
 Send your kids outside, and provide them with age-appropriate materials such as buckets, ice, pinecones and rope to enhance their imagination and open-ended play.

 2. A healthy dose of sun exposure increases Vitamin D and improves mood.
 Most adults and kids struggle with low levels of Vitamin D, which can cause moodiness, among other ailments.
 Getting your kids outdoors and into direct sunlight will do wonders for their mental and physical health.
 Organize a field day with the neighborhood kids and set up these games to play outside.

 3. Kids who engage in outside free play are more successful in math and reading.
 School might be out, but that doesn’t mean the routine must end.
 Advise your children to spend a set amount of time outdoors after lunch, just like recess at school.
 Leave them to their own devices, and watch (from afar) as they embark on a backyard adventure.
 The more they roam and play freely the better their test scores will be when school starts again in the fall.